KULeuven-Diepenbeek/osc-course/content/course/2-interrupts.md

 &raquo;&nbsp;[Naar de labo opgave](#oef)
 -->

-## 1.1 Arduino UNO
+# 2.1 Arduino UNO

 The Arduino UNO is an open-source microcontroller board.
 It is powered by an _off-the-shelf_ ATMega microcontroller from [Microchip](https://www.microchip.com/design-centers/8-bit/avr-mcus).
 The datasheet for this family of microcontrollers can be found [here](http://ww1.microchip.com/downloads/en/DeviceDoc/ATmega48A-PA-88A-PA-168A-PA-328-P-DS-DS40002061A.pdf).

 {{<figure src="https://store-cdn.arduino.cc/usa/catalog/product/cache/1/image/520x330/604a3538c15e081937dbfbd20aa60aad/a/0/a000066_featured_4.jpg" title="An Arduino UNO">}}

-The datasheet contains a block diagram of the AVR architecture.
-Nonetheless, most of these components could be found in many other components as well.
+This datasheet contains a block diagram of the AVR architecture.
+Nonetheless, most of these components could be found in many other microcontrollers as well.
+The image should be familiar to students that took up the _Elektronische systemen_ course at KU Leuven. :smile:

-{{<figure src="http://exploreembedded.com/wiki/images/thumb/f/fc/AVR_Architecture.GIF/409px-AVR_Architecture.GIF" title="Block diagram of the AVR Architecture">}}

-The image should be familiar to students that took up the _Elektronische systemen_ course at KU Leuven. :smile: The upper right component that is attached to the 8-bit data bus is the Interrupt Unit.
+The upper right component that is attached to the 8-bit data bus is the Interrupt Unit.
 This component is the topic of this chapter.
-Before diving into the details, a number of independent topics are explained first.
-Through these topics the concept of interrupts is introduced by using the 8-bit timer that is present on the Arduino UNO.
+Before diving into the details, a number of related topics are explained first.
+Through these topics the concept of interrupts is introduced by using the 16-bit timer that is present on the Arduino UNO.

+{{<figure src="http://blog.podkalicki.com/wp-content/uploads/2015/04/avr_architechture.gif" title="Block diagram of the AVR Architecture">}}

 ## 1.2 Bare metal programming on the Arduino UNO